Pidgin code: Examples

 It can be understood by a wide range of mathematically trained people, and is used as a way to describe algorithms where the control structure is made explicit at a rather high level of detail, while some data structures are still left at an abstract level, independent of any specific programming language.

 Normally non-ASCII typesetting is used for the mathematical equations, for example by means of TeX or MathML markup, or proprietary Formula editor formats.

-These are examples of articles that contain mathematical style pseudo code:
+These are examples of articles that contain mathematical style pseudocode: